Kan1shak/video-scoring-api/README.md

 - Product Focus (15 points)
 - Call-to-Action (15 points)
 - Audience Relevance (10 points)
+- This also supports dynamic criteria where you can specify maximum points.
 Total possible score: 100 points

 Each criterion includes detailed justifications in the API response, explaining the rationale behind the scores and providing actionable feedback for improvements.